Huguenot Exhibition at Boughton House

 Tours of the House ran every day during the exhibition, highlighting Boughton’s many examples of Huguenot craftsmanship on permanent display.

 Paul added: “Other than its sheer scale and diversity, what’s remarkable about this collection is that many of the items are still housed within the surroundings for which they were purchased, making for a truly immersive experience.”

 The Buccleuch Art Collection, much of which resides at Boughton House and within the Duke of Buccleuch’s Scottish residences, Bowhill House and Drumlanrig Castle, encompasses more than 50,000 objects, including a vast library and archive.

-The special Huguenot Summer exhibition runs from 1 to 31 August at Boughton House during the Estate’s summer opening season.
-House and/or gardens ticket holders will gain free entry into the exhibition, which will also be open to arranged group visits throughout July and September, by appointment.
+The special Huguenot Summer exhibition rans from 1 to 31 August at Boughton House during the Estate’s summer opening season.

-In nearby Warkton, visitors will be able to see the newly restored Montagu monuments at St Edmund’s Church.
+In nearby Warkton, visitors were be able to see the newly restored Montagu monuments at St Edmund’s Church.
 These include the sculptures in Carrara marble by the Huguenot Louis François Roubiliac, one of the greatest sculptors ever to work in England.
 Among his other notable memorials are those to Shakespeare, Garrick, Isaac Newton and Handel in Westminster Abbey.
-The church will be open Monday–Saturday from 10am to 2pm throughout August.